Novartis AG (NVS) Pivotal CTL019 6-Month Follow-Up Data Show Durable Remission Rates In Children, Young Adults With R/R B-Cell ALL

 About ALL

-Acute lymphoblastic leukemia makes up approximately 25% of cancer diagnoses among children under 15 years old and is the most common childhood cancer in the US3.
-Patients with r/r ALL have limited treatment options, and the chance of survival for children with the disease who relapse or fail to attain remission is between 16% to 30.1%4.
+Acute lymphoblastic leukemia makes up approximately 25% of cancer diagnoses among children under 15 years old and is the most common childhood cancer in the US[3].
+Patients with r/r ALL have limited treatment options, and the chance of survival for children with the disease who relapse or fail to attain remission is between 16% to 30.1%[4].

 Disclaimer